-I have what I believe to be a not unwarranted terror of chemicals in my food, so abhor vanilla essence.
+I have what I believe to be a not unwarranted terror of chemicals in my food, so abhor vanilla-essence.
 Actually once you have tried the seeds in your cooking, you will no never go back to third best anyway.
 The genuine flavour comes through in your nutritious berry smoothies as with all natural foods.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!